Ignatius-

 “We will be . . . one day.”

-“The arrogance of that man,” Danteus muttered.
+“The arrogance of that man,” Danteus muttered, clipping his scabbard to his waistband and re-sheathing his sword.

-“So now we head to the Southern District.”
+“Now we head to the Southern District.”
 Anton declared.
 The men shared a glance and headed to the Southern District.

 * * *

-Gothalia’s mind turned at the recent events and cursed when her body ached, staring at the ceiling above aware Anaphora and L’Eiron had gone to bed not too long ago on the upper level.
-Though she contemplated where Anton and Maximus had gone but knew deep down it was after her attackers.
+Gothalia’s mind turned at the recent events and cursed when her body ached, staring at the ceiling above, she was aware Anaphora and L’Eiron had gone to bed not too long ago on the upper level.
+Though, she contemplated where Anton and Maximus had gone and knew deep down it was after her attackers.
 That was who they were—they watched out for her especially when everyone worked to hurt her.
 That thought alone made her smile before her once kind smile turned into a grimace.
 Why were they taking care of her and not her taking care of them?
 Was it because she was a woman, and they felt the need to take care of her or was she not taking care of them because they were men and she hoped they possessed L’Eiron’s strength?

 Her brows furrowed, and her lips tightened.